LEIC-ES-2024-25/2LEIC15T1/README.md

 Optionally, indicate an initial/tentative list of assumptions that you are doing about the app and dependencies of the app to other systems.
 -->

+1. **Account and Profile Management** – Users can create an account, customize their profile, and track their progress.

-- The app provide an interactive university map displaying the locations of recycling bins.
+2. **Interactive University Map** – The app provides a detailed campus map with pinned locations of recycling bins.

-- Users should be able to scan QR codes on items to verify their recycling actions and earn points.
+3. **QR Code Scanning** – Users can verify recycling by scanning QR codes on items and earning points.

-- A leaderboard system shoud motivate students by ranking their recycling efforts.
+4. **Leaderboard System** –  Students can see their rankings and compete based on their recycling efforts.

-- The app should offer daily sustainability tips and challenges to keep users engaged.
+5. **Sustainability Tips & Challenges** – Daily sustainability tips and challenges keep users engaged.

-- Administrators should be able to monitor recycling statistics across different campus locations.
+6. **Admin Dashboard** – Administrators can track recycling statistics and trends across the university.

+### Assumptions

+**Required APIs**
+- Firebase cloud database
+- Firebase OAuth
+- Google Maps API

 ### Elevator Pitch
 <!--